End-to-End Trainable Multi-Instance Pose Estimation with Transformers: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Steffen Schneider, Shaokai Ye, Mu Zhou, and Mackenzie Mathis for discussions as well as Axel Bisi, Alberto Chiappa, Alessandro Marin Vargas, Nicholas Robertson and Lazar Stojkovic for comments on an earlier version of this manuscript.
+We are grateful to Steffen Schneider, Shaokai Ye, Mu Zhou, and Mackenzie Mathis for discussions as well as Axel Bisi, Alberto Chiappa, Alessandro Marin Vargas, Nicholas Robertson, Lazar Stojkovic, Liza Kozlova, Haozhe Qi, and Aristotelis Economides for comments on this manuscript.